Spoelstra stays perfect on Christmas, Heat beat Pels 111-98

 MIAMI (AP) — Erik Spoelstra remained perfect on Christmas, and a record-tying show from Duncan Robinson helped him stay that way.

-Robinson made seven 3-pointers — tying the most on Christmas ever — and scored 23 points, and the Heat beat the New Orleans Pelicans 111-98 to start the NBA’s holiday quintupleheader Friday.
+Robinson made seven 3-pointers — tying the Christmas single-game mark — and scored 23 points, helping the Heat beat the New Orleans Pelicans 111-98 to start the NBA’s holiday quintupleheader Friday.

+“It’s super special to play in Christmas,” Robinson said.
+“I certainly don’t take it for granted.”

-Spoelstra moved to 8-0 on Christmas as coach of the Heat.
-Goran Dragic scored 18 points, Bam Adebayo had 17 and Avery Bradley finished with 12.
-Precious Achiuwa and Tyler Herro each scored 11 for Miami.
+Goran Dragic scored 18 points, Bam Adebayo had 17 and Avery Bradley finished with 12 for Miami, and Spoelstra improved his Christmas record as Heat coach to 8-0.

+“I wasn’t even aware of that,” Spoelstra said.
+“Just shows you that we’ve had some really good teams here and teams that have had the opportunity to play on Christmas.”

+Precious Achiuwa and Tyler Herro each scored 11 for Miami, which lost Jimmy Butler at halftime with right ankle stiffness.

-Zion Williamson had 32 points and 14 rebounds for New Orleans, and Brandon Ingram finished with 28.
-But the Pelicans got outscored 48-30 from 3-point range and shot only 40% to Miami’s 51%.
+Zion Williamson had 32 points and 14 rebounds in 38 minutes for New Orleans — the rebounds and minutes both being career highs.
+Brandon Ingram finished with 28 points.

+“We made some defensive mistakes that we shouldn’t have,” said Josh Hart, who scored 12 for New Orleans.
+“Lack of communication.
+We’ve got to communicate better on the defensive end.”

-Robinson’s seven 3s tied the mark that Ingram set last year.
-Jimmy Butler didn’t play in the second half for Miami, ruled out with right ankle stiffness.
+Robinson’s seven 3s tied the Christmas mark Ingram set last year.

+“The guy is a great, great shooter.
+He’s going to have nights like that,” Pelicans coach Stan Van Gundy said.
+“But at least three of them were ones where we could have done a better job.”

 JJ Redick’s 3-pointer with 7:43 left cut Miami’s lead to 91-85 and came during a stretch when the Heat went five minutes without a field goal.
 But the Pelicans got no closer.